 9th May: Henry VIII: The King and His Court (published 2001) is currently number 6 in the New York Times e-book bestseller lists!

-19th February: Alison Weir was approached to write an article for The Daily Telegraph on Hilary Mantel's comments on the Duchess of Cambridge.
+19th February: I was approached to write an article for The Daily Telegraph on Hilary Mantel's comments on the Duchess of Cambridge.
 It is based on Mantel's lecture, not news coverage.
 You can read it online at:

-Alison's new article on Richard III and the Princes in the Tower can be read on the Books pages, under The Princes in the Tower (Read More).
-Alison's view on current developments is as follows:
+My article on Richard III and the Princes in the Tower can be read on the Books pages, under The Princes in the Tower (Read More).
+My view on recent developments is as follows:

 "While the finding of his remains is an incredible achievement, it's time to distance ourselves from the outpouring of ill-informed sentiment over Richard III, and look objectively at what the historical sources tell us.
 There is compelling circumstantial evidence that he ordered the murder of the Princes in the Tower, and incontrovertible hard evidence that he committed acts of tyranny.
 He was not popular.
 Any support he had was eroded by rumours that he had done away with the Princes, for which cause he lost the hearts of his subjects.
 He should be buried at York, where he wished to be buried, with dignity, and without fanfare.
 He intended to remarry, so it is doubtful that he would have been laid to rest beside his wife, Anne Neville, in Westminster Abbey.
 According him the honour of a state funeral would amount to official endorsement of the revisionist view of him, and that would deeply concern many serious historians.
 Let us press instead for a new examination of the bones thought to be those of the Princes in Westminster Abbey."

-ALISON WISHES TO EXPRESS HER SADNESS AT THE PASSING OF PROFESSOR ERIC IVES.
+I WISH TO EXPRESS MY SADNESS AT THE PASSING OF PROFESSOR ERIC IVES.

-Alison has answered Ten Terrifying Questions for the Booktopia Blog.
-You can read her answers at
+I answered Ten Terrifying Questions for the Booktopia Blog.
+You can read my answers at

 THE BOLEYN FESTIVAL AT BLICKLING HALL

-Another version of the 'MARY BOLEYN' portrait has been brought to Alison's notice.
+Another version of the 'MARY BOLEYN' portrait has been brought to my notice.
 Please go to the Books pages for more information!

-Alison's ghost story, The Anniversary, is included in The Best Little Book Club in Town, a paperback anthology of short stories published by Orion Books in association with Woman and Home magazine.
+My ghost story, The Anniversary, was included in The Best Little Book Club in Town, a paperback anthology of short stories published by Orion Books in association with Woman and Home magazine.
 For every copy sold, £1 goes to Breast Cancer Care.

 U.S. RADIO INTERVIEWS

-Discover Alison's favourite books about royal mistresses at http://www.goodreads.com/interviews/show/619.Alison_Weir?utm_medium=email&utm_source=Oct_newsletter&utm_content=weir
+Discover my favourite books about royal mistresses at http://www.goodreads.com/interviews/show/619.Alison_Weir?utm_medium=email&utm_source=Oct_newsletter&utm_content=weir

 LISTENING BOOKS MINI LIBRARY INITIATIVE

 Listening Books provide audiobooks for people who find it difficult to read due to illness or disability through an online and postal service.
-They are launching a brand new project this September and Alison Weir wishes to lend her support to it, as they have many of her books in their library.
+They are launching a brand new project this September and I wish to lend my support to it, as they have many of my books in their library.
 Through this new project, they are expanding their service to offer audiobook mini libraries to hospices throughout the U.K..
 The mini libraries are completely free of charge to the hospices, and comprise a fantastic range of fiction and non-fiction titles by bestselling authors and the biggest names in the publishing world.
 Listening Books are creating a web page about their hospice project, so anyone who is interested in supporting it can find out more at http://www.listening-books.org.uk/hospice-project.aspx.

-Alison visited the Isle of Man for an event in support of the Isle of Man Fund for the Blind.
-Listen to Alison's interview with Geraldine Jamison (above right) at http://www.manxradio.com/blog.aspx?id=49543&blogid=14864.
+I visited the Isle of Man for an event in support of the Isle of Man Fund for the Blind.
+Listen to my interview with Geraldine Jamison (above right) at http://www.manxradio.com/blog.aspx?id=49543&blogid=14864.

 The report below is from the Isle of Man Examiner, 21st December 2010.